-Manage occupation limits
+Managing occupation limits

 The Fastlane Connect Multilane Controller facilitates the convenient monitoring and control of up to 63 lanes of Fastlane turnstiles or Door Detective Plus doorways, via a small desktop touchscreen console.
-The Multilane Controller has always been able to maintain and report count data and has a threshold feature which will create a sum total population count over a chosen number of access points.
+The Multilane Controller has always been able to maintain and report count data and has a threshold feature that will create a sum total population count over a chosen number of access points.
 The unit is set up with a total population threshold and told which of the doorways contribute to this count.
 Once the threshold is reached, the threshold display turns red and bleeps several times as a warning.

 Prevent door propping